Civetta - Val di Zoldo

 In summer the Val di Zoldo offers a scenery that will remain in your heart.
 An uncontaminated and often wild nature welcomes small villages holding an ancient history, overlooked by some of the most beautiful and imposing peaks of the Dolomites.
 It is not by chance the valley has always been a favourite destination for trekkers and mountaineers, who here can choose among many paths, vie ferrate and climbing routes.
 One of the most famous and spectacular routes, even if quite long and difficult, is the Via Ferrata degli Alleghesi, going up from Coldai refuge, above Palafavera, to the peak of the Civetta massif.
 From Palafavera you can also reach the Vazzoler refuge, starting point of another route known for being one of the most ancient and hazardous, the Via Ferrata Attilio Tissi.
 The Haute Routes n.
 1 and n.
 3 cross the valley, while the Anello Zoldano circles around it and allows you to admire in six stages all the surrounding peaks.
 Moreover, the valley offers many trails, of different length and difficulty, for mountain biking lovers, and is perfect for who want to explore it with a cycle or bike.
 Many are the sports competitions, like the Civetta Superbike, the Transcivetta and the Transpelmo.

-The ice-cream makers' valley
+The ice-cream makers' valley and typical specialties

 The Val di Zoldo valley tells an ancient story of sacrifice and love for the country.
 Once, form the mines of the valley the people extracted the iron necessary to forge the nails destined to Venice, but subsequently they had to emigrate to every part of the world, becoming masters in the production of homemade ice cream.
 This tradition is still alive nowadays.